 MEADOW LINKS GOLF COURSE

 The National Baseball Hall of Fame and Museum is an independent, nonprofit educational institution dedicated to fostering an appreciation of the historical development of baseball and its impact on our culture.
 Open daily, year-round (except for Thanksgiving, Christmas and New Year’s Day), 9 a.m. to 9 p.m.
 Memorial Day Weekend through THE DAY BEFORE LABOR DAY, 9 a.m. to 5 p.m. the rest of the year.
-Ticket prices are $23 for adults (13 and over), $15 for seniors (65 and over) and $12 for juniors (ages 7-12).
-Hall of Fame Members, active or career retired card-carrying military personnel and children 6-and-under are admitted free.
+Ticket prices are $25 for adults (13 and over), $20 for seniors (65 and over) and $15 for juniors (ages 7-12) and $18 for those holding current memberships in the VFW, Disabled American Veterans, American Legion and AMVets organizations.
+Hall of Fame Members, active or career retired card-carrying military personnel and children 6 years of age or under are always admitted free of charge.
 Group rates are also available.
 The Museum is handicap accessible and video programs are captioned for the hearing impaired.